mh-1005/Murder_Mystery-/README.md

 - Each room has shady characters and suspicious items that might help you connect the dots.
 - By the end of the game, you'll have enough clues to accuse the suspect.
-- If you get it write, you will win the game 🏆
+- If you get it right, you will win the game 🏆

 **Here’s a short video that gives you a glimpse of how the game plays**